denodrivers/postgres/docs/README.md

 ##### Rollback

-A rollback allows the user to end the transaction without persisting the changes made to the database, preventing that way any unwanted operation to take place.
+A rollback allows the user to end the transaction without persisting the changes made to the database, preventing that way any unwanted operation from taking place.

 ```ts
 const transaction = client.createTransaction("rolled_back_transaction");